ER-FIZKarlsruhe/fiz-oai-docker/README.md

 # Cassandra Backup
-A cronjob is creating regalarly snapshots and backups of the cassandra database.
+A cronjob is creating regularly snapshots and backups of the cassandra database.
 You can find them here: INSTALL_DIR/data/cassandra-backup

-Please backup these files for desaster recovery
+You have to backup these files for disaster recovery!